Crossword

-A crossword (or crossword puzzle) is a word game consisting of a grid of black and white squares, into which solvers enter words or phrases ("entries") crossing each other horizontally ("across") and vertically ("down") according to a set of clues.
+A crossword is a word game consisting of a grid of black and white squares with numbers on the corners, into which solvers enter words or phrases ("entries") crossing each other horizontally ("across") and vertically ("down") according to a set of clues.
 Each white square is typically filled with one letter, while the black squares are used to separate entries.
 The first white square in each entry is typically numbered to correspond to its clue.

 Crosswords commonly appear in newspapers and magazines.
 The earliest crosswords that resemble their modern form were popularized by the New York World in the 1910s.
 Many variants of crosswords are popular around the world, including cryptic crosswords and many language-specific variants.

 Crossword construction in modern times usually involves the use of software.
-Constructors choose a theme (except for themeless puzzles), place the theme answers in a grid which is usually symmetric, fill in the rest of the grid, and then write clues.
+Constructors choose a theme (except for themeless puzzles), place the theme answers in a grid which is usually rotationally symmetric, fill in the rest of the grid, and then write clues.

 A person who constructs or solves crosswords is called a "cruciverbalist".
 The word "cruciverbalist" appears to have been coined in the 1970s from the Latin roots crucis, meaning 'cross', and verbum, meaning 'word'.

 American-style crosswords

 A person works on a Russian-language crossword puzzle in the New York City Subway, 2008.

-Crossword grids such as those appearing in most North American newspapers and magazines consist mainly of solid regions of uninterrupted white squares, separated more sparsely by shaded squares.
-Every letter is "checked" (i.e., is part of both an "across" word and a "down" word) and usually each answer must contain at least three letters.
-In such puzzles shaded squares are typically limited to about one-sixth of the total.
-Crossword grids elsewhere, such as in Britain, South Africa, India and Australia, have a lattice-like structure, with a higher percentage of shaded squares (around 25%), leaving about half the letters in an answer unchecked.
-For example, if the top row has an answer running all the way across, there will often be no across answers in the second row.

-Another tradition in puzzle design (in North America, India, and Britain particularly) is that the grid should have 180-degree rotational symmetry, so that its pattern appears the same if the paper is turned upside down.
-Most puzzle designs also require that all white cells be orthogonally contiguous (that is, connected in one mass through shared sides, to form a single polyomino).

-Substantial variants from the usual forms exist.
-Two of the common ones are barred crosswords, which use bold lines between squares (instead of shaded squares) to separate answers, and circular designs, with answers entered either radially or in concentric circles.
-"Free form" crosswords ("criss-cross" puzzles), which have simple, asymmetric designs, are often seen on school worksheets, children's menus, and other entertainment for children.
-Grids forming shapes other than squares are also occasionally used.